Othello: 20th century

+Othello was performed in the Shimpa style in Japan in 1903 by Otojiro Kawakami, resetting the location of Cyprus to Taiwan, which was then a Japanese colony.

 In 1930 Stanislavski directed a production of Othello for the Moscow Art Theatre, which was influential in the development of his system.
 The performance was directed remotely, by letter, while Stanislavski recovered from illness in France.

 The most significant theatre production in wartime America featured Paul Robeson as Othello.
 Robeson had previously played the role in London in 1930 with a cast including Peggy Ashcroft, Sybil Thorndike and Ralph Richardson, and would later take the role for the RSC in 1959 at Stratford-Upon-Avon.
 Margaret Webster's 1943 Broadway production was considered a theatrical landmark, with Robeson (in the words of Howard Barnes) "making the Moor the great and terrible figure of tragedy which he has so rarely been on the stage."
 José Ferrer played Iago and Uta Hagen Desdemona.
 Taking the Broadway run with its subsequent tour, the show was seen by over half a million people.
 Earle Hyman saw the production numerous times when he was 17 and later recalled "this tremendous excitement - the first African-American onstage to be playing this role ... to all the blacks, he represented us.
 It was a moment of great pride."

 In 1947, Kenneth Tynan saw Frederick Valk and Donald Wolfit play Othello and Iago respectively, and described the experience as equivalent to witnessing the Chicago Fire, the Quetta Earthquake or the Hiroshima Bomb.

-When Laurence Olivier gave his acclaimed performance of Othello at the Royal National Theatre in 1964, he had developed a case of stage fright that was so profound that when he was alone onstage, Frank Finlay (who was playing Iago) would have to stand offstage where Olivier could see him to settle his nerves.
+When Laurence Olivier performed Othello at the National in 1964, his sense of "being black", in his words, required him "to be beautiful" with a voice "dark violet - velvet stuff" and a walk "like a soft black leopard".
 (The filmed version of this production is discussed under "Screen" below.)

+The play was extremely popular in Ethiopia, running for three years in the mid-1980s at the City Hall Theatre, Addis Ababa, in Tsegaye Gabre-Medhin's translation – performed in a static and declamatory style.
+When Janet Suzman directed the play in South Africa during Apartheid in 1988, the performance was passionately politicised, with the racism of several characters—and especially Iago (modelled on Eugène Terre'Blanche)—foregrounded.
+The play was highly controversial—the physical contact between the black John Kani and the white Joanna Weinburg provoking walk-outs and a pile-up of hate mail.

 White actors continued to dominate the role until the 1980s.
 Willard White in 1989 was the first black actor to play Othello at Stratford since Paul Robeson thirty years earlier.